logo

 With more than 400 officially recognised universities— including research universities, universities of applied sciences (Fachhochschulen) and specialist colleges—Germany provides varied study paths for bachelor, master and doctoral students from all over the world.
 Varied Institution types are;

-• Universities (Universitäten): Emphasizing theoretical knowledge and research, these institutions award degrees in subjects like computer sciences, business administration, tourism and economics.
+• Universities (Universitäten): Emphasising theoretical knowledge and research, these institutions award degrees in subjects like computer sciences, business administration, tourism and economics.

 • Universities of Applied Sciences (Fachhochschulen): Popular for industry-associated programmes and hands-on training, these are perfect for hospitality, hotel management, IT and entrepreneurship students looking for experiential learning.